ardeshir/docs/bricks_pay.md

 # BRICS Pay: An accurate technical and strategic overview.​​​​​​​​​​​​​​​​

-Based on my research, here’s a comprehensive analysis of integration strategies between American digital payment systems and BRICS Pay:
+A comprehensive analysis of integration strategies between American digital payment systems and BRICS Pay:

 ## Current State